 Day 1: Arrival

-Day 3: Baglio San Pietro – Agriturismo Lo Sperone (hours of riding: 6)
+Day 4: Baglio San Pietro – Agira (hours of riding: 7)

-Day 4: Agriturismo Lo Sperone – Torre di Renda (hours of riding: 8)
+Day 6: Raddusa – Torre di Renda (hours of riding: 6)

-Day 5: Torre di Renda – Baglio Pollicarini (hours of riding: 6)
+Day 7: Torre di Renda – Agriturismo Il Mandorleto (hours of riding: 6)

 After breakfast, we will leave the hotel at around 8.00 in the morning and descend a scenic valley to arrive after about one hour at the Villa Romana del Casale, one of the most important historical sites in Sicily and boasting around 3500m² of spectacular mosaics dating from the fourth century.
-After visiting the Villa Romana, we will ride north through rolling farmland and stop for a picnic lunch.
-In the afternoon, we will ride through peaceful eucalyptus forests and reach the interesting area of Grottacalda, which was an important sulphur mining site.
-We will ride on through woods of pine and eucalyptus to reach Baglio Pollicarini, originally a small convent built in the seventeenth century, which has been transformed into a charming farm hotel surrounded by olive trees and equipped with a swimming pool.
-We will enjoy a rich dinner and overnight at the farm.
+After visiting the Villa Romana, we will ride north through rolling farmland and stop for a picnic lunch in the woods.
+In the afternoon, we will ride through peaceful eucalyptus forests and reach the Lake of the Olivo Dam.
+We will continue through woods, followed by rolling fields of wheat and hay, to reach Agriturismo Il Mandorleto, based in an old agricultural hamlet and famous for its production of almonds, one of the most important ingredients in Sicily's culinary tradition.
+Delicious dinner and overnight.

 Day 8: Departure

-After breakfast, you will be transferred to the airport.
+After breakfast we will transfer you to the airport.

 - Airport transfers from/to the nearest airport.